weng-lab/umitools/README.md

 2. To identify UMIs, you can run

-`umitools extract_small -i clipped.fq.gz -o sra.umi.fq -d sra.dup.fq`

-Or, use the equivalent:

-`reformat_umi_sra_fastq.py -i clipped.fq.gz -o sra.umi.fq -d sra.dup.fq`
+`umi_reformat_sra_fastq -i clipped.fq.gz -o sra.umi.fq -d sra.dup.fq`

 Not sure if your libraries have high-quality UMIs at proper positions?
 Run the following to see which reads have improper UMIs.

-`umitools extract_small -i clipped.fq.gz -o sra.umi.fq -d sra.dup.fq --reads-with-improper-umi sra.improper_umi.fq`
+`umi_reformat_sra_fastq -i clipped.fq.gz -o sra.umi.fq -d sra.dup.fq --reads-with-improper-umi sra.improper_umi.fq`

 # How to process UMI RNA-seq data

 1. Say the read1 and read2 files are `r1.fq.gz` and `r2.fq.gz`.
-In order to identify reads with proper UMIs and parse out their UMIs, you can simply run:
+In order to identify reads with proper UMIs and parse out their UMIs, you can run:

-`umitools extract -l r1.fq.gz -r r2.fq.gz -L r1.fmt.fq.gz -R r2.fmt.fq.gz`

-Or, use the equivalent:

-`reformat_umi_fastq.py -l r1.fq.gz -r r2.fq.gz -L r1.fmt.fq.gz -R r2.fmt.fq.gz`
+`umi_reformat_fastq -l r1.fq.gz -r r2.fq.gz -L r1.fmt.fq.gz -R r2.fmt.fq.gz`

 And it will give you some stats for your UMI RNA-seq data.

 2. Then you can use your favorite RNA-seq aligner (e.g. STAR) to map these reads to the genome and get a BAM/SAM file (e.g., `fmt.bam`).
 To mark the reads with PCR duplicates, assuming you want to use 8 threads, simply run

-`umitools mark -f fmt.bam -p 8`

-Or,

-`umi_mark_duplicates.py -f fmt.bam -p 8`
+`umi_mark_duplicates -f fmt.bam -p 8`

 Reads that are identified as PCR duplicates will have the flag `0x400`.
 If your downstream analysis (e.g., Picard) can take into consideration this flag, then you are good to go!
 Otherwise, you can remove those PCR duplicates: